Captain Safari: A World Engine with Pose-Aligned 3D Memory: OpenSafari

 \subsection{Camera Trajectory Reconstruction}

-For each curated video, we estimate camera intrinsics and extrinsics at $4$\,fps using Hierarchical Localization~\cite{sarlin2019coarse,sarlin2020superglue}.
-We extract local features, build exhaustive image pairs within each video, run feature matching, and reconstruct a COLMAP-style SfM model; from this model we export per-frame camera parameters as initial trajectories.
+For each curated video, we estimate camera intrinsics and extrinsics at $4$\,fps using hloc~\cite{sarlin2019coarse,sarlin2020superglue}.
+Specifically, we reconstruct an SfM model using COLMAP's incremental mapper with a Simple Radial camera model; we then export camera parameters as initial trajectories.